Deviation from Slow-Roll Regime in the EGB Inflationary Models with $r\sim N_e^{-1}$: Conclusions

-The introduction of effective potential and the tensor-to-scalar ratio allows to reproduce the expression for $\xi$ in the case of a minimal coupling between the field and the Ricci scalar.
-In the case of nonminimal coupling, the reproduction of $\xi$ will related with form of the coupling function.
-The question of satisfaction of slow-roll regime is rather important for models formulated analytically due to the effective potential approach \cite{Pozdeeva:2019agu,Pozdeeva:2021iwc} and to have positive square of sound speed in Einstein-Gauss-Bonnet gravity models \cite{Pozdeeva:2020shl}.
-Therefore, we try to check satisfaction of slow-roll regime during inflation.
-In the case of $r={8r_0}/{(N_e+N_0)^2}$ and the same effective potential the slow-roll regime can be satisfied during inflation \cite{Pozdeeva:2021iwc}.
-However, the slow-roll parameter $\delta_1$ related with e-folding number derivative of function before the Gauss-Bonnet term in the initial action $\xi^\prime$ leads to deviation from the slow-roll regime for the models with an exponential effective potential and the following tensor-to-scalar ratio $r={8r_0}/{(N_e+N_0)}$.
-We demonstrate this using representation of function $\xi$ thought the effective potential and the tensor-to-scalar ratio.
-To satisfy restriction of observable data \cite{Akrami:2018odb} we restrict value of parameter $r_0$ considering tensor-to-scalar ratio $r$ in the beginning of inflation.
-In the models with $r\sim(N_e+N_0)^{-2}$ the upper value of $r_0$ is bigger then in models with $r\sim(N_e+N_0)^{-1}$.
-As a result the value of $r\sim8r_0(N_e+N_0)^{-1}$ is rather small to satisfy condition $|\delta_1|=(2\epsilon_1-r/8)F<1$ due to supposition $F$ limits to $1$ in the end of inflation $N_e=0$.
-The detail analyze of this situation is made for $F=1$ and the effective potential of the exponential form.
+The introduction of effective potential and the tensor-to-scalar ratio allows to reproduce the expression for $\xi$ in the case of minimal coupling between the field and the Ricci scalar.
+In the case of nonminimal coupling, the~reproduction of $\xi$ will be related to the form of the coupling function.
+The question of satisfaction of slow-roll regime is rather important for analytically formulated models due to the effective potential approach ~\cite{Pozdeeva:2019agu,Pozdeeva:2021iwc} and to have the positive square of sound speed in Einstein--Gauss--Bonnet gravity models~\cite{Pozdeeva:2020shl}.
+The~reheating after inflation is rather a popular problem~\cite{Bassett:2005xm,Martin:2021frd,DiMarco:2021xzk,Garcia:2020wiy}.
+However, the reheating is a rather open question in the Einstein--Gauss--Bonnet gravity~\cite{vandeBruck:2016xvt}. { And the deviation from can coincide with start of prereheating processes}~\cite{Shojaee:2020xyr,Mohammadi:2020twg}.
+Therefore, we try to check satisfaction of the slow-roll regime during~inflation.

+In the case of $r={8r_0}/{(N_e+N_0)^2}$ and {the exponential} effective potential, the slow-roll regime can be satisfied during inflation~\cite{Pozdeeva:2021iwc}.
+However, the~slow-roll parameter $\delta_1$ related {with} the e-folding number derivative of the function before the Gauss--Bonnet term in the initial action $\xi^\prime$ leads to the deviation from the slow-roll regime for the models with {the same} effective potential and the following tensor-to-scalar ratio $r={8r_0}/{(N_e+N_0)}$.
+We demonstrate this using the representation of the function $\xi$ thought the effective potential and the tensor-to-scalar ratio.
+To~satisfy the restriction of observable data~\cite{Akrami:2018odb}, we restrict the value of parameter $r_0$ considering the tensor-to-scalar ratio $r$ in the beginning of inflation.
+In~the models with $r\sim(N_e+N_0)^{-2}$, the upper value of $r_0$ is bigger then in models with $r\sim(N_e+N_0)^{-1}$.
+As a result, the value of $r\sim8r_0(N_e+N_0)^{-1}$ is rather small to satisfy the condition \mbox{$|\delta_1|=(2\epsilon_1-r/8)<1$} in the end of inflation $N_e=0$.
+We plan to generalize the detailed analysis with the effective potential of the exponential~form to the case of nontrivial nonminimal coupling.

-This work is partially supported by the Russian Foundation for Basic Research grant No. 20-02-00411.
+This work was partially supported by the Russian Foundation for Basic Research grant No.~20-02-00411.